wjlgatech/DRL-dqn-navigation/README.md

 For this project, an agent need to be trained to navigate in a large, square world and collect bananas.

-## Overview
+## Environment Overview

-**Environment**

-**State Space** The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
+**State Space**: The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.

-**Reward** A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

-**Action Space** Four discrete actions are available, corresponding to:
+**Action Space**: Four discrete actions are available, corresponding to:
 - **`0`** - move forward.
 - **`1`** - move backward.
 - **`2`** - turn left.
 - **`3`** - turn right.

+**Reward**: A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

-**Problem Solved** The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+**Problem Solved**: The task is episodic.
+The environment is considered solved when the agent get an average score of +13 over 100 consecutive episodes.

 ## Instructions